AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 - Does the code handle customer data or emails?
 Pay special attention.
 - If this code can be executed in a loop, can it leak customer data from one loop cycle to another?
 - Indicators of a risk are imports, cron jobs, transactional emails, and batch queue handlers.
 - Ensure the isolation of user data in loops.
-Advise using factories or repositories to create new models in the loop cycle.
-These are not accessible outside of the loop.
+Adobe advises using factories or repositories to create models in the loop cycle, which are not accessible outside of the loop.

 ### Mentoring